c0hete/hub-personal/docs/01_MASTER_DOC_v2.1.15.md

 ```
 users
-  ├─ has many → notes
+  â”œâ”€ has many â†’ notes
-  ├─ has many → tags
+  â”œâ”€ has many â†’ tags
-  ├─ has many → email_accounts
+  â”œâ”€ has many â†’ email_accounts
-  ├─ has many → calendar_events
+  â”œâ”€ has many â†’ calendar_events
-  └─ many to many → achievements
+  â””â”€ many to many â†’ achievements

 notes
-  ├─ belongs to → user
+  â”œâ”€ belongs to â†’ user
-  ├─ belongs to → category
+  â”œâ”€ belongs to â†’ category
-  └─ many to many → tags
+  â””â”€ many to many â†’ tags

 tags
-  ├─ belongs to → user
+  â”œâ”€ belongs to â†’ user
-  └─ many to many → notes
+  â””â”€ many to many â†’ notes

 email_accounts
-  ├─ belongs to → user
+  â”œâ”€ belongs to â†’ user
-  └─ has many → emails
+  â””â”€ has many â†’ emails
 ```

 ---